viviaa/powerbi-docs.pt-br/powerbi-docs/service-premium.md

 ## <a name="capacity-tiers"></a>Níveis de capacidade

-Há dois tipos de capacidade dentro do Power BI.
-Capacidade compartilhada e a capacidade do Power BI Premium.
-Veja quais são as diferenças entre eles.
+Veja este resumo das diferenças entre a capacidade compartilhada e a capacidade Premium.

 |  | Capacidade compartilhada | Capacidade do Power BI Premium |
 | --- | --- | --- |